 Companions can come to your aid if you get in trouble.
 New paddlers should paddle with someone more experienced — it’s a great way to learn and remain safe if there’s a mishap.

 Be In Command

 Know how to move your boat/board forward, back, and sideways, and how to stop using paddle strokes.
 Watch ahead for hazards like undercut rocks, bridge pilings, large branches and trees, big drop-offs, or other boats.

 Learn About Your Boat/Board

 Know your skill level and avoid weather or water conditions that exceed your skill.
-Consider taking a kayak safety class.
+Consider taking a kayak or paddleboard safety class.

 Miscellaneous CBC Paddling Tips